ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

   - [Linux and virtual networking](#linux-and-virtual-networking)
 - [Navigation](#navigation)

-## Preparing your virtual network comes first
+## Preparing your virtual network for Kubernetes

 In the upcoming chapters, I'll show you how to setup a small Kubernetes cluster run on virtual machines.
 Those VMs will need networking among each other and also with your LAN.
-Therefore, you need revise the virtual network setup you have and make it fit for the needs you'll face later.
+Therefore, you need revise the virtual network setup you have and make it fit for the needs you will face later.

 ## Current virtual network setup

-The setup of your Proxmox VE standalone system is kept at the node level.
+The network setup of your Proxmox VE standalone system is kept at its node level.
 To see it, you need to get into your PVE web console and browse to the `System > Network` view of your `pve` node.

 ![Initial network setup](images/g017/pve_node_system_network_initial_setup.webp "Initial network setup")

-In the capture above you can see the setup on my own (virtualized) Proxmox VE host, which has these network interfaces:
+In the capture above you can see the setup on my own Proxmox VE host, which has these network interfaces:

-- `enp0s3`\
+- `enp3s0`\
   Is my host's real Ethernet NIC.

 - `vmbr0`\
   Is the Linux bridge generated in the installation of Proxmox VE.
-It holds the IP of this host, and "owns" the `enp0s3` NIC.
+It holds the IP of this host, and "owns" the `enp3s0` NIC.
 If you remember, all this was set up [back in the Proxmox VE installation](G002%20-%20Proxmox%20VE%20installation.md).

 Your system should have, at least, one `en*` device and the `vmbr0` Linux bridge.

-Another thing you must be aware of is that any changes you make in this page will be saved in the `/etc/network/interfaces` file of your PVE host.
-So, open a shell as `mgrsys` and then make a backup of that file before you start changing things here.
+Be aware that any changes you make in this page will be saved in the `/etc/network/interfaces` file of your PVE host.
+Open a shell as `mgrsys` and then make a backup of that file before you start changing your PVE network:

 ~~~sh
 $ sudo cp /etc/network/interfaces /etc/network/interfaces.orig